kaidez/kaidez.com/_posts/2015-05-26-write-code.md

 Which is good because if you're a web developer, solving problems is part of your job.

-## Your a Web ~~Developer~~ Engineer
+## You are a Web ~~Developer~~ Engineer

 I readily admit to understanding this late: that solving coding problems will always be part of my job.
 There were incidents at Revlon in the past where I took too long in solving problems, ticking off my team as a result.

 These incidents were actually the catalyst for my writing code everyday.
-And by doing just that, I   how to build things with HTML, CSS and JavaScript is only part of a web developers job.
-You also have to know how to solve problems that will inevitably come up when using those languages.
+And by doing just that, by writing specific code just to learn instead of because someone asked me to, I learned a lot about JavaScript code quirks.

+I had code around these quirks myself in the position

 <img src="/img/git-contrib-map.jpg" class="imgBorderMaxWidth" alt="kaidez GitHub Contribution Map" />